scottyab/rootbeer/README.md

 Manufacturers sometimes leave the busybox binary in production builds and this doesn't always mean that a device is rooted.
 We have removed the busybox check we used to include as standard in the isRooted() method to avoid these false positives.

-If you want to detect the busybox binary in your app you can use `checkForBinary(BINARY_BUSYBOX)` to detect it alone, or as part of the complete root detection method:
+If you want to detect the busybox binary in your app you can use `checkForBinary(BINARY_BUSYBOX)` to detect it alone or as part of the complete root detection method:

 ```java
 rootBeer.isRootedWithBusyBoxCheck();